gdrouart/MrMoose/README.txt

 ############################
 # Limitations, known bugs: #
 ############################
-- Initial values set as the median of the interval of parameters
+- Initial values set as the median of the interval of parameters - not true anymore with Ultranest
 - Require to underestimate the parameters(especially normalisation factor) in case of the presence of upper limits
 - Parallelisation on one source only is not effective, but working efficiently for sample (one source per core)
-- Only works in a python 2.7 environment and emcee 2.1, it is recommanded to create a virtual environment to avoid conflicts with the most recent package versions
+- Only works in a python 2.7 environment and emcee 2.1, it is recommanded to create a virtual environment to avoid conflicts with the most recent package versions - solved in v1.2.0

 ########################
 # Future developments: #